John Kabbaj: Tournaments

 Kabbaj became a professional poker player in 1995, after winning his first major tournament at the Main Event of the 1995 Christmas Cracker tournament in London.
 He defeated a field including Dave Gardner (father of Julian Gardner) and Ram Vaswani to take home the £14,750 first prize.
-He quit his job at Heathrow the next day.

 Kabbaj made his first money finish in the World Series of Poker (WSOP) in 1999, finishing 9th in the $3,000 pot limit hold'em event won by Layne Flack.
 He finished above several notable players, including Eli Elezra, Lucy Rokach, John Bonetti, and Paul Phillips.

 In 2000, Kabbaj made his one and only appearance on the popular Late Night Poker television series.
 He finished 7th in a competitive heat including Charalambos Xanthos, Peter Evans and Victoria Coren.
 Kabbaj went on to win tournaments in London and Moscow during 2001.

 At the 2004 WSOP, Kabbaj finished as the runner-up in the $3,000 no limit hold'em tournament.
-He won $260,520 for his finish, and was ahead of numerous players including Ram Vaswani, Paul Phillips, Amir Vahedi, John Juanda, Annie Duke, Martin De Knijff, Johnny Chan and Surinder Sunar.
+He won $260,520 for his finish, and was ahead of numerous players including Ram Vaswani, Paul Phillips, Amir Vahedi, John Juanda, Annie Duke, Martin de Knijff, Johnny Chan and Surinder Sunar.

 In late 2004, Kabbaj also made the final table of the first European Poker Tour event in Barcelona.

 During 2005 he made four money finishes in the WSOP.